pzhaojohnson/rna2drawer2/README.md

 Open the form to create a new drawing via the link on the welcome page or via the `File`: `New` menu button.
 In the form,
-enter the sequence and the ID of the sequence for your new drawing.
+enter the sequence for your drawing and its ID.

 The structure for your drawing may also be entered in dot-bracket notation.
 This notation is commonly created by structure prediction programs